sammancoaching/website/_learning_hours/testable_design/naming.md

 But often it is ill advised to trust the names used in software.
 That is when this learning hour comes in handy.

+It is heavily inspired by Arlo Balshee and his [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).
+I call the *honest* step for * honest incomplete* and the *completely honest* for *honest complete*, to stress to difference between them.

 Naming the code for what it actually does, the first time you read it,